ConradSelig/crak/README.md

 Note that the next .c file will not be processed until the kompare window is closed, and aborting the script early will prevent all
 .c files from being processed.

+## Options
+**-f**

+Check for AStyle formatting.
+This is done by creating a copy of each given .c file (reformatted as .formatted) and running a diff against the original .c file and the new .formatted file.
+The diff operation ignores all whitespace differences.
+If a difference is found the name of the .c file is output, if there is no difference nothing is output.
+Formatting will be checked for all given files, and is done after all other operations.

+**-F**

+Check for AStyle formatting.
+This is done by creating a copy of each given .c file (reformatted as .formatted) and running a diff against the original .c file and the new .formatted file.
+If a difference is found the name of the .c file is output, if there is no difference nothing is output.
+Formatting will be checked for all given files, and is done after all other operations.